howisonlab/softcite-dataset/code/corpus/Readme.md

 The config file `config.json` contains the path to the whitelist/stoplist of software names to consider and the connection information to the software-mention service.

-> python3 enrichJSON.py --method whitelist --json-repo ../../data/json --output ../../data/json2
+> python3 enrichJSON.py --method whitelist --json-repo ../../data/json_goldstandard --output ../../data/json_whitelist

 Annotations are added with `"resp": "whitelist"` following this method.

 Using the service method, after having started the software-mention recognizer service:

-> python3 enrichJSON.py --method service --json-repo ~/tmp/json3 --output ~/tmp/json4
+> python3 enrichJSON.py --method service --json-repo --json-repo ../../data/json_raw/ --output ../../data/json_service

 Annotations are added with `"resp": "service"` following this method.

 When the indicated method is none, `--method none`, no extra annotations are added and the text is simply converted to sentence-level text.